Last updated on October 17, 2025

 Jeskai Ascendancy

 Jeskai Ascendancy was designed to work with prowess and to provide a huge flow of card selection and mana generation ability, and this combination leads to a storm combo engine.
 Considering that most monks benefit directly from noncreature spells being cast frequently, this card is tailor-made for this type of deck.
-It even gives pseudo-prowess to all your creatures.
+This great Jeskai card even gives pseudo-prowess to all your creatures.

 Wrap Up